JHarp199345/Gwriter/obsidian-plugin/README.md

 1. Select **Micro Edit** mode
 2. Paste the problematic passage in "Selected Text"
 3. Enter your grievances/directives in "Grievances and directives"
+4. Optional: click **Preview prompt** to see the exact prompt that will be sent.
-4. Click **Generate Edit**
+5. Click **Generate Edit**
+6. The plugin automatically includes 500 words before and after your selection for context
-5. Copy the refined alternative and paste into your manuscript
+7. Copy the refined alternative and paste into your manuscript

 ### Character Updates

 1. Select **Character Update** mode
 2. Paste character-relevant text in "Selected Text"
+3. Optional: click **Preview prompt** to see the extraction prompt.
-3. Click **Update Characters**
+4. Click **Update Characters**
-4. Character notes will be updated with timestamped entries
+5. Character notes will be updated with timestamped entries in the `Characters/` folder

 Bulk character backfill:
 1. Select **Character Update** mode
 2. Click **Select file to process** and choose the manuscript you want to scan
 3. Click **Process Entire Book**
 4. The plugin performs a 2-pass scan (roster + per-chapter extraction) and updates character notes

+### Story Bible Updates

+1. Select **Chapter Generate** mode
+2. Enter text in "Selected Text" field (the new content to extract story bible updates from)
+3. Click **Update story bible**
+4. The plugin extracts deltas and merges them with your existing story bible
+5. Review the merged output and choose:
+   - **Save merged story bible** - Saves to `Story bibles/Story bible - YYYY-MM-DD.md` and auto-updates the active story bible path in settings
+   - **Replace story bible** - Saves new versioned file and updates the path

+The dashboard displays your current book file path at the top of the main workspace for quick reference.

 ## Publishing